Transparency International: 2017–21 reports of toxic culture at the Berlin Secretaratiat

-In 2017, Cobus de Swardt stood down as TI's managing director, following a dispute with the organisation's board of directors.
+In 2017, Cobus de Swardt stood down as TI's managing director, following a dispute with the organization's board of directors.
 De Swardt agreed a settlement with TI in a Labour Court in Berlin.
-In August 2019, accounts from seven current and former TI Secretariat staff were reported in The Guardian alleging a "toxic" workplace culture at the organisation.
-In 2021, de Swardt published a book accusing TI of abuse of power and of silencing him as a whistleblower in is former role as executive director.
+In August 2019, accounts from seven current and former TI Secretariat staff were reported in The Guardian alleging a "toxic workplace" culture at the organization.
+In 2021, de Swardt published a book accusing TI of abuse of power and of silencing him as a whistleblower in his former role as executive director.
 De Swardt also presented a video published on YouTube by his publisher, Springer, criticising TI.

 De Swardt's successor, Patricia Moreira, left in 2020 after making similar accusations to those of De Swardt, accusing the Board of failing to protect her as a whistleblower.
 The German newspaper Frankfurter Allgemeine Zeitung reported that TI dismissed Moreira "without giving any reasons".
-The article added that, "dozens of employees, including high-ranking ones, have left the organisation in recent years.
+The article added that, "dozens of employees, including high-ranking ones, have left the organization in recent years.
 Even long-standing and deeply committed employees complain that TI is involved in political intrigues in which some are only interested in their own progress."
 An investigator contracted by Moreira stated in a report that TI board's handling of the complaints process was beset by conflicts of interest and failed to address allegations of misconduct made against the board by Moreira.

 Following the departure of Moreira, Daniel P. Eriksson was appointed interim managing director in March 2020, and became CEO a year later.
-During his term leading up to January 2025, the organisation culture and work environment improved significantly.
+During his term leading up to January 2025, the organization culture and work environment improved significantly.

-2024 TI Brazil accusations
+2020-2024 TI Brazil accusations

 Some sources have questioned the political impartiality and transparency of TI Brazil, based on conversations of prosecutors in Operation Car Wash, leaked to The Intercept following a hack.
 Members in the chat group included chief prosecutor Deltan Dallagnol as well as the head of TI Brazil.
 The chat group included posts on a "backstage campaign" to "disarm resistance on the left", fund selected candidates, and target others, seen as adversaries, using social media.
-Plans extended to preparing a series of false accusations ("denúncias sem materialidade") intended to damage the reputation of former president and potential candidate Luiz Inácio Lula da Silva, and lead up to a chat in which participants celebrate the election of Jair Bolsonaro.
-In April 2022, Tribunal de Contas da União announced that it had opened an investigation against TI in relation to the imprisonment of Lula da Silva.
+Plans extended to preparing a series of false accusations ("denúncias sem materialidade") intended to damage the reputation of former president and potential candidate Luiz Inácio Lula da Silva, and led up to a chat in which participants celebrated the election of Jair Bolsonaro.
+In April 2022, the Tribunal de Contas da União announced that it had opened an investigation against TI in relation to the imprisonment of Lula da Silva.

+In July 2025, the TCU unanimously decided to close the investigation.
+On February 5, 2024, Supreme Court minister Dias Toffoli opened an investigation into TI Brazil for allegedly having received funds from the leniency agreement with the J&F group.
+On October 16, 2024, Prosecutor General of the Republic, Paulo Gonet, requested the closure of the investigation, citing a lack of proper evidence, and on March 12, 2026, Toffoli closed the investigation.